-For Root CA, Subordinate CA, and Subscriber certificates used for publicly-trusted TLS, DigiCert abides by the Baseline Requirements and configures the Certificate extensions to those requirements.
+For Root CA, Subordinate CA, and Subscriber certificates used for publicly-trusted Certificates, DigiCert abides by the relevant Baseline Requirements and configures the Certificate extensions to those requirements.

 Subordinate CA Certificates created after January 1, 2019 for publicly trusted certificates, with the exception of cross- certificates that share a private key with a corresponding root certificate: will contain an EKU extension; and cannot include the anyExtendedKeyUsage KeyPurposeId, and DigiCert no longer includes both the id-kp- serverAuth and id-kp-emailProtection KeyPurposeIds in the same certificate.

-For TLS certificates, the subjectAltName extension is populated in accordance with RFC 5280.
+For TLScertificates, the subjectAltName extension is populated in accordance with RFC 5280.
 For all web server certificates, the SubjectAltName extension is populated with the authenticated value in the Common Name field of the subject DN (domain name or public iPAddress).
 The SubjectAltName extension may contain additional authenticated domain names or public iPAddresses.
+The name forms and extensions will abide by section 7.1.4 of the CP, this CPS, and the CAB Forum Requirements.